KenKundert/inform/doc/user.rst

    the members are converted to strings and joined with *culprit_sep* (default is ', ').

+codicil = *None*:
+   A string or a collection of strings that contain messages that are printed after the primary message.

 wrap = False:
    Specifies whether message should be wrapped. *wrap* may be True, in which case the default width of 70 is used.
 Alternately, you may specify the